hydra-ai-models/ml_from_scratch/README.md

 Now install requirements by running `pip install -r requirements.txt`

 #### On AWS
-Create an AWS account at https://aws.amazon.com/.
+Create an [AWS account](https://aws.amazon.com/).
 Go to the EC2 page and click `Launch Instance`.
 Give a name for your instance, and select a recent PyTorch image as the AMI.
 Request a `t2.large` instance with 8GB RAM to try out the small example first.
 To scale to larger examples, you will need to request more powerful machines with GPUs.
 But it is a good idea to first get a small example working on a small machine to prototype.
 Click `Launch Instance` button to create the instance.
 Now click the instance, Connect -> SSH client, and copy the ssh command shown.
 Running this command from your mac will ssh into the EC2 instance.
 Once you ssh into the EC2 instance, clone this repository using `git clone git@github.com:hydra-ai-models/llms_from_scratch.git`.
 Now move to the main repository directory using `cd llms_from_scratch`.

 Run the commands `conda create --name llms_from_scratch_env python=3.9`, `conda activate llms_from_scratch_env` and `pip install -r requirements.txt` as explained in the previous section to set up the dev environment.